Memorable moments were created here. So I take this time to look back on those times.

 When it came to the tour, there were enjoyable places.
 But there were remarkable ones.

 First was Wu Yi Shan ( 武夷山).
 They are a mountain range located in the prefecture of Nanping.
 I loved seeing all of them.
 The mountains, the forest, and the river were a majestic wonder.
 They were an eye-catching and refreshing view.
 I would never forget the mountain walks we had.
 It was a tiring yet fulfilling long hike.

 The second was Gulangyu (鼓浪屿).
 It's an island off the coast of Xiamen.
 We had to take a ferry ride from downtown to reach there.
 The place was notable for having few to no vehicles.
 The environment was clean, and I didn't mind walking there for a day in order to get to the places we wanted to go.
 How I wish every place was like this!
 No wonder why tourists visit here often.

 The third was the Xiamen Botanical Garden (万石植物园).
 It's one of China's most famous and beautiful gardens located in the southern part of the island.
 It's known for their breathtaking view of plants and flowers, as well as their scenic spots.
 I had an amazing nature view when I visited.
 And it continued until we ended our visit with colorful fireworks on a rainy night.

 When the last day of the tour came, I had mixed emotions.
 I was excited to come back home, sad to part with the new friends we made, and happy to be able to experience this.

-With this, I am thankful to my parents and those who in their own way made efforts for me to appreciate this part of my blood in me.
-Because of this, I now take pride of being a Filipino-Chinese.
-I carry on the persona of this kind, and I will pass this on for the next generations to come.
+Now, I appreciate my Chinese heritage.
+I'm thankful for all the people who made an effort to make me see the importance of this part of blood in me.
+I now take pride in being a Filipino-Chinese, and I will pass this on for the next generations to come.